dev-frog/level_up/CNSS/module-1:introduction-to-network-security.md

 ### 1.4.4. netstat

 Netstat is another interesting command.
 It is an abbreviation for Network Status.
 Essentially, this command tells you what connections your computer currently has.
 Don’t panic if you see several connections; that does not mean a hacker is in your computer.
 You will see many private IP addresses.
-This means your network has internal communication going on.
+This means your network has 2internal communication going on.
 You can see this in Figure 1-5.

 Certainly, other utilities can be used when working with network communications.
 However, the four we just examined are the core utilities.
 These four (ipconfig, ping, tracert, and netstat) are absolutely essential to any network administrator.